marbetschar/Linux/elementary-OS/Daily-in-LXD-Container.md

 ### Allow containers to use the :0 display

-Execute the following on the host to allow containers to use the `:0` display (needs to be done only once):
+We need to allow containers to use the `:0` display of the host machine.
+In order to do so, add the following custom command in **System Settings > Applications > Startup**:

 ```
 xhost +local: